Argonauts: Land of the Bebryces

 From Mysia, they departed to the land of the Bebryces which was ruled by King Amycus, son of Poseidon and Melie, a Bithynian nymph.
-Being a doughty man, he compelled the strangers who came to his kingdom to contend with him in boxing and slew the vanquished.
-When he challenged the best man of the crew to a boxing match, Pollux fought against him and slew him with a blow on the elbow.
-When the Bebryces made a rush at him, the chiefs snatched up their arms and put them to flight with great slaughter.
+Being a doughty man, he challenged the strangers who came to his kingdom to boxing and slew those who lost.
+When he challenged the best man of the crew to a boxing match, Pollux fought against him and defeated him with a blow on the elbow.
+The Bebryces then rushed him, beat him, and forced the Argonauts to flee.